vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 As an example we are working on rewriting the C# compiler to be fully incremental with the goal of:

 > When changing a single .cs file in a large project.
-The combined compile and hotreload time should be less than 500ms.
+The combined compile and hot reload time should be less than 500ms.

 ## Our code comes with full unit test coverage

 We believe in shipping robust code from the start.
-We use unit tests to prove that our code works correctly when it is committed written by the developer.
+We use unit tests to prove that our code works correctly when it is written and committed by the developer.
 Tests are shipped as part of the packages.

 ## Evolution

 We are aware that we are proposing a rather large change in how to write code.
-From MonoBehaviour.Update to ComponentSystem & using Jobs.
+From MonoBehaviour.Update to ComponentSystem & using jobs.

 We believe that ultimately the only thing that convinces a game developer is trying it and seeing the result with your own eyes, on your own game.

-Thus it is very important that applying the ECS approach on an existing project should be a very easy and quick to do.
-Our goal is that within 30 minutes a user can in a large project, change some code from MonoBehaviour.Update to ComponentSystem and have a succesful exerperience optimizing his game code.
+Thus it is important that applying the ECS approach on an existing project should be easy and quick to do.
+Our goal is that within 30 minutes a user can, in a large project, change some code from MonoBehaviour.Update to ComponentSystem and have a successful experience optimizing his game code.

 ## Packages

-We want the majority of our engine code to be written in C# deployed in a Package.
-All source code available to all Unity Pro customers.
+We want the majority of our engine code to be written in C# and deployed in a Package.
+All source code is available to all Unity Pro customers.

 We want a rapid feedback loop with customers, given that we can push code and get feedback on something quickly in a package without destabilizing other parts.

-Previously most of our engine code was written in C++ which creates a disconnect with how our customers write code and how programmers at Unity write code.
-Due to the burst compiler tech & ECS, we can achieve better than C++ performance with C# code and as a result we can write all code exactly the same way.
+Previously most of our engine code was written in C++, which creates a disconnect with how our customers write code and how programmers at Unity write code.
+Due to the Burst compiler tech & ECS, we can achieve better than C++ with C# code and as a result we can all write code exactly the same way.

 ## Collaboration

-We believe Unity users and developers working at Unity are all on the same team.
-Our purpose is to help all Unity users create the best game experiences faster, higher quality, and with great performance.
+We believe Unity users and Unity developers are all on the same team.
+Our purpose is to help all Unity users create the best game experiences faster, in higher quality, and with great performance.

 We believe every feature we develop must be developed with real scenarios and real production feedback early on.
-The PackageManager facilitates that.
+The Package Manager facilitates that.

 For those in the community that want to contribute engine code, we aim to make that easy by working directly on the same code repositories that contributors can commit to as well.
-Through well defined principles, full test coverage of all features etc, we hope to keep the quality of contributions high as well.
+Through well defined principles and full test coverage of all features, we hope to keep the quality of contributions high as well.

-The source code repositories will be available for all Pro Customers.
+The source code repositories will be available for all Unity Pro Customers.

 ## Transparency